ChanderG/isccor/README.md

 + We are not concerned about the performance aspects of any of these protocols.
 We simply want to see how each protocol handles the different CAs.
 + We are not doing anything realistic.
 Remember, we are only interested in the 'I' components of 'ACID' and without the other 3, the TMs are not real transaction processors.

+### Plan

+The following is the planned sequence of protocols we will consider:

+1. Read Uncommitted - simple, weak protocol to introduce the setup
+2. Monotonic Atomic View - commonly called Read Committed (TODO: need to understand the exact scientific spec of MAV)

+Remaining: SI, SSI, TSO, S2PL

 ## References